Iron Horse Park

 • Resident: A resident is classified as residing inside the Centerville-Washington Township Park boundaries, or within the Centerville City School District boundaries.

-• Non- Resident: A participant not residing inside the Centerville-Washington Park District boundaries.
+• Non-Resident: A non-resident is classified as not residing within Centerville-Washington Park District boundaries.

 • Recognized Organization: A CWPD youth sports partner that meets an overall residency rate of 65% or greater and the criteria listed at the bottom of this page.

-• Field Use Capacity: Fields may be used up to their capacity, with capacity defined as, “Maximum use without lowering the quality or safety of the playing surface.”
+• Field Use Capacity: Many factors determine the field use capacity, but they are most influenced by the total number of events, size and number of players, and environmental factors.
+The Park District will evaluate these factors when scheduling fields, with capacity defined as, “Maximum use without lowering the quality or safety of the playing surface.”

 Only one recognized organization will be designated and approved per sport (recreational soccer, competitive soccer, youth lacrosse, etc.).
 If scheduling conflicts arise among the recognized organizations, priority will be given to the group with the highest Centerville/Washington Township residency percentage.

-At the time of Park Board approval of the Sport Field Use Policy, the approved recognized organizations are as follows:
+At the time of Park Board approval of the Sports Field Use Policy, the approved recognized organizations are as follows:

-• Centerville Wee Elk Football Association (recreational football)
+• Centerville Wee Elk Football and Cheer Association

 While the listed groups maintain their recognized organization status, other groups of the same or similar purpose will not be eligible for recognized organization status.
 Conversely, should a recognized organization lose its status, another group with the same or similar purpose may be evaluated for recognized organization status.